ericbigpanda/docs.bigpanda.io/_integrations/jira.md

 <!-- section-separator -->
 #### Success
-When you finished filling out the form above, don't forget to click on "Configure JIRA".
-After that, you are done, and ready to share incidents to JIRA.
+After the form is complete, click on "Configure JIRA".
+You should be ready to share incidents to JIRA.

-*Note: If you want to share with other users or other issue types, you may create another JIRA integration with different Target system name.*
+*Note: If you want to share using other users or other issue types, you may create another JIRA integration with a different Target system name.*